Generative Datalog with Continuous Distributions: Preliminaries

+For the introduction of Datalog, we follow \cite[Chapter~12]{Abiteboul+1995}, to which we refer the reader for further details.
+A \emph{Datalog rule} is a logical expression of the shape

-where $R$ and $S_i$ are relation symbols and $\tup x$, $\tup x_i$ are tuples of variables or constants of the appropriate lengths such that all variables in the tuple $\tup x$ appear among the variables of the tuples $\tup x_i$.
+where $R$ and $S_i$ are relation symbols and $\tup x$, $\tup x_i$ are tuples of variables or constants of the appropriate lengths such that every variable in the tuple $\tup x$ appears among the variables of some tuple $\tup x_i$.
 The head of the rule \labelcref{eq:dlrule} is $R( \tup x )$, and the body is $S_1( \tup x_1 ), \dots, S_m( \tup x_m )$.
+A \emph{Datalog program} is a finite set of Datalog rules.

-The relation symbols that appear in the head rules of a Datalog program are called \emph{intensional}, and all other relations are called \emph{extensional}.
+The relation symbols that only occur in the rule bodies of a program are called \emph{extensional}.
+The remaining ones (those appearing at least once in a rule head) are called \emph{intensional}.
 The extensional (or intensional) relation symbols form the \emph{extensional} (\emph{intensional}, resp.) \emph{schema} of the program.
 The combined schema consists of both the extensional and intensional relation symbols.

-A Datalog program is run on a database instance over the extensional schema, and iteratively computes interpretations for all intensional relation symbols (which are initially empty).
-Given an assignment $\alpha$ of the variables appearing in $\tup x_1, \dots, \tup x_m$, the rule \labelcref{eq:dlrule} is applicable if for all $i$ the fact $S_i( \alpha(\tup x) )$ holds true in the current interpretation of $S_i$.
-The application of the rule generates the new fact $R( \alpha( \tup x) )$.
-The rules of the program are applied repeatedly until no more new facts can be generated.

-When applied to finite input instances, the program always terminates in finitely many steps, and its result can be interpreted as a database instance over the intensional schema.
-It can be shown that the output of a Datalog program does not depend on the order in which the rules are applied.
-In-depth information on Datalog can be found in \cite[Part D]{Abiteboul+1995}.
+Under the model-theoretic view, a Datalog program $\mathcal P$ is a conjunction $\phi$ of first-order sentences, where all variables in every rule are universally quantified.
+A \emph{model} of $\mathcal P$ is a database instance over the combined schema satisfying $\phi$.
+The input to a Datalog program is a database instance $D$ over the extensional schema.
+The \emph{outcome} of $\mathcal P$ on $D$ is the minimal model of $\mathcal P$ that contains $D$.
+Such a minimal model always exists, and it contains no constants beyond those present in $D$ and $\cal P$.
+It is a superset of $D$ that only contains additional facts from the intensional schema.